dswhitely1/Sprint-Challenge-Form-Management/README.md

 1. Styling!
 Make your form pretty.
 Research pseudo elements and event selectors.
 Try to find interesting ways to present and layout the data you recieve from the back end.

-1. Make a Login form.
-Compuse your Formik form in such a way that it can be extracted into a component and reused for both Register and Login.
+1. Make a Registration form.
+Compuse your Formik form in such a way that it can be extracted into a component and reused for both Register and Registration.

 1. Deep dive into validation.
 Can you make your register form check to see if a password is long enough?
 If it has special characters?
 Make two password fields for register and prevent the post request if the passwords don't match.